Unleash/unleash/website/docs/reference/api/legacy/unleash/admin/features.md

     - Returns _404-NOT-FOUND_ if the `type` was not found

-## Remove a tag from a Feature Toggle {#remove-a-tag-from-a-feature-toggle}
+## Remove a tag from a Feature Flag {#remove-a-tag-from-a-feature-toggle}

 `DELETE https://unleash.host.com/api/admin/features/:featureName/tags/:type/:value`

-Removes the specified tag from the `(type, value)` tuple from the Feature Toggle's list of tags.
+Removes the specified tag from the `(type, value)` tuple from the Feature Flag's list of tags.

 **Success**